The CWPPRA Legislation

 The red boat near the levee is pumping sediment to the fragile wetlands in top left

 of the image.
 The sediment is then used to rebuild marsh that had turned to open

 water, creating new wetlands.

 The sediment from the river is delivered from the river to then newly created marshlands.

 CWPPRA Restoration Projects

-Since its inception, 151 coastal restoration or protection projects have been
+Since its inception, 210 coastal restoration or protection projects have been authorized,

-benefiting over 110,000 acres in Louisiana.
+benefiting over approximately 100,000 acres in Louisiana.
 To view the list of projects and learn

 more about individual projects visit our project

 Louisiana wetlands are unique and vital ecological assets worth saving.
 Wetlands